DaiQianYan/message-challenge-2/README.md

 We've provided a sample view page and some sample users to save you some time.

-If you haven't already, [install Ruby and PostgreSQL](https://gorails.com/setup/osx/10.12-sierra), `cd` into the directory, and run the following commands.

-Let's get this running:
+If you haven't already, [install Ruby and PostgreSQL](https://gorails.com/setup/osx/10.12-sierra), once that's setup, it's time to get this running:
 ```bash
 $ git clone git@cd.i.strikingly.com:strikingly/message-challenge.git  # clone the repository
 $ cd message-challenge  # go into it